5late/5late.github.io/guides/HIDDEN-BASED-BOT.md

 ## What is Based Bot?

 - Based Bot is the Discord bot created by [5late](https://github.com/5late) to keep track of how based (and cringe) users are.
+- Read Based Bot's Privacy Policy [here](https://gist.github.com/5late/3b722759646efc31ecbc0a2ffaa8ee74)

 ## How can I become more based?

 - To become more based, *another* user must call you based.
 The syntax **MUST** follow as shown:

 ``Based @you``

+- Note: The person can also reply to your message with the word "Based"

 - If everything goes well, the bot should react to the based message with a :thumbsup: emote.
 - Your based score will rise by 1.